 ETAP is designed to be resistant against desynchronization attack and replay attack.
 In this section, we further analyze the security of ETAP under both passive and active attacks.

-Known token attack: In ETAP, the tokens are transmitted without any protection, which may lead to a potential security loophole.
+Known Token Attack: In ETAP, the tokens are transmitted without any protection, which may lead to a potential security loophole.
 The adversary can capture all tokens exchanged between the reader and the tag, and use them to infer the base tokens.
 However, we have the following theorem:

-Theorem 3.
-Cracking the base tokens from the captured tokens is computationally intractable if a sufficient number of base tokens are used.
+Theorem 3: Cracking the base tokens from the captured tokens is computationally intractable if a sufficient number of base tokens are used.

 Proof: According to (1), each captured token provides an equation of the base tokens.
 Since there are u base tokens, at least u independent equations are needed to obtain a solution of the base tokens.
 However, the adversary has no clue about the current value of the indicator, which can have very good randomness as shown in Section VIII.
 Therefore, the adversary has no better way than trying each possible value of the indicator by brute force.
-Hence, the ubits in the selector and the 2-bit update pattern give 2^{u+2} instantiations of each equation.
-Therefore, the adversary has to solve $(2^{u+2})^u = 2^{u(u+2)}$ different equation sets.
-For each candidate solution, the adversary derives another token, and compares it with the captured one to verify if the solution is correct, which requires another 2^u trials.
-As a result, the total computation overhead for the adversary to crack the base tokens is $2^u \times 2^{u(u+2)} = 2^{u(u+3)}$, which is computationally intractable if u is set reasonably large, e.g., u = 10.
+Hence, the u bits in the selector and the 2-bit update pattern give $2^{u+2}$ instantiations of each equation.
+Therefore, the adversary has to solve $(2^{u+2})^u =$ $2^{u(u+2)}$ different equation sets.
+For each candidate solution, the adversary derives another token, and compares it with the captured one to verify if the solution is correct, which requires another $2^u$ trials.
+As a result, the total computation overhead for the adversary to crack the base tokens is $2^u \times$ $2^{u(u+2)} = 2^{u(u+3)}$ , which is computationally intractable if u is set reasonably large, e.g., u = 10.

 Anonymity: Due to the randomness of the tokens (verified in Section VIII), the adversary cannot associate any tokens with a certain tag.
 According to Theorem 2, the probability that the adversary can successfully guess any bit z of a tag's next token based on its previous tokens is where z' is the adversary's guess of z, and poly(s) is an arbitrary polynomial with a security parameter s.
 Therefore, the adversary does not have a non-negligible advantage in guess z, and ETAP can preserve the anonymity of tags.

-$$Prob(z\prime = z) \le \frac{1}{2} + \frac{1}{ploy(s)},\tag{6}$$
+$$Prob(z'=z) \le \frac{1}{2} + \frac{1}{ploy(s)},$$ (7)

-Compromising resistance: In ETAP, the keys of each tag are initialized and updated independently.
+Compromising Resistance: In ETAP, the keys of each tag are initialized and updated independently.
 Even if all tags except two are compromised by an adversary, it still cannot infer the keys of the two remaining tags or distinguish them based on their transmitted tokens.
 Therefore, ETAP is robust against compromising attack.

-Forward secrecy: Forward secrecy requires that an adversary cannot crack the previous messages sent by a tag even if the adversary obtains the current keys of the tag.
-ETAP has perfect forward secrecy because in step 3 of each authentication, the tag will XOR its current indicator with a random nonce.
+Forward Secrecy: Forward secrecy requires that an adversary cannot crack the previous messages sent by a tag even if the adversary obtains the current keys of the tag.
+ETAP has perfect forward secrecy because in step 7 of each authentication, the tag will XOR its current indicator with a random nonce.
 Even if the adversary obtains all current keys of the tag, it does not know the previous values of the indicator without capturing all random nonces.
 Therefore, the adversary cannot perform reverse operations of the updating process to calculate the previous tokens.
+However, if the adversary can capture all random nonces and crack all secret keys, it can recalculate all previously used tokens.
+In this case, forward secrecy cannot be guaranteed.